Jack N' Jill: Plot

 Kesh is a young scientist who returned from abroad to his grandfather's ancestral home in Kerala after winning an award in AI Robotics.
 He, along with his colleague, a miniature robot named Kuttaps, and childhood friends, plans to complete his deceased father's dream project named 'Jack N' Jill' which would boost the human brain to its maximum level.
-They search for a test object who is suffering from some a brain-related disease like dementia/amnesia and eventually abduct an elderly person.
+They search for a test object who is suffering from a brain-related disease, like dementia/amnesia, and eventually abduct an elderly person.
 However, phase 1 of the project fails due to a mistake made by Kesh's friend.
-Afterwards, they find Parvathy, another potential test subject, as she is mentally unstable due to post traumatic amnesia.
+Afterward, they find Parvathy, another potential test subject, as she is mentally unstable due to post-traumatic amnesia.
 Kesh makes her their next test subject.
-They successfully complete Phase 1 and 2 of the project.
-After Phase 2, Parvathy regains her memories (but she pretends to be abnormal) and develops some combat skills.
-The antagonists of the story are Stephen Tharakan and his son, who want to establish a chemical factory, even though it would be detrimental to the environment.
+They successfully complete phase 1 and 2 of the project.
+After phase 2, Parvathy regains her memories (but she pretends to be abnormal) and develops some combat skills.
+The antagonists of the story are Stephen Tharakan and his son who want to establish a chemical factory, even though it would be detrimental to the environment.
 Stephen and his henchmen slaughter the entire family of Parvathy when her family tries to protect Aarthy, the daughter of Stephen Tharakan's deceased partner.
 Parvathy is injured badly during the incident and loses all her memories.
-Whether she avenge the death of her loved one forms the remainder of the story.
+Whether she avenges the death of her loved one forms the remainder of the story.